naibarn/SmartSpec/.smartspec/workflows/smartspec_sync_spec_tasks.md

 1) `--spec` if provided.
 2) `--spec-ids` if provided and `INDEX_IN` exists.
-3) If index exists, allow selecting by category or dependency chain.
+3) If index exists, allow selecting by category or dependency chain (implementation-specific).
 4) Otherwise, require a spec path.

 Default tasks location:

 - `tasks.md` next to `spec.md`.

 ---